mk-fg/fgtk/README.md

 that have no trouble playing new codecs and take 2x+ less space than common h264, or even less than that if downscaling/downsampling is also involved.

+General idea is to avoid storing placebo-quality media in bad old codecs when 720p30/2c96k with av1/opus is good enough, and anything beyond that tends to just be a massive waste of space.

+How it works:

-ffprobe is run on the files first to detect ones which won't benefit from conversion or have any kind of ambiguity/errors not handled by this script (e.g. multiple A/V tracks), which is also where script stops by default, listing any problems, files to convert and ffmpeg commands it'll run for those.
+- ffprobe is run on the files first to detect ones which won't benefit from conversion or have any kind of ambiguity/errors not handled by this script (e.g. multiple A/V tracks).

+    Which is also where script stops by default without `-x/--convert` option, listing any problems, skipped files, files to convert, and ffmpeg commands it'll run for all those.

+- Any format issues and ambiguities print a simple stream map, like in mpv terminal output.
+  `-p/--print-probe` can also be used as a nicer `ffprobe` for all files.

-Converts everything sequentially, without any explicit hw optimization flags.
+- Converts everything sequentially, without any explicit hw optimization flags, averaging time per GiB of data, running an estimate of how long it'll take to finish and what resulting space and savings % will be.

+- Easy to interrupt at any point, resume from same point via `-n/--skip-n` as printed before/after each processed file.

+- For torrented files, `-w/--wait` can be used to smartly wait until downloads are finished (i.e. all files exist and done writing), start conversion after that.

+- In anime it's useful to pick audio stream via `-a/--audio-n`, `-A/--audio-tag` (e.g. `-A language=jpn` - as they're printed for multi-stream files or with `-p/--print-probe`), or both of these together to detect occasional files where streams can be reshuffled or tagged incorrectly.

+    `-E/--extract-attachments` can be useful to collect all fancy ASS subtitle fonts in one shared dir instead of bundling with each file (mpv can pick them up via `~/.mpv/fonts.conf`, probe output has total space usage for those too).
+    Or `-t/--copy-attachments` can keep those bundled in mkv files.

+- `-F/--fn-opts` can pickup ffmpeg options from filenames, like `video.tomkv+ss=1:23+to=4:56.mp4` to cut files from-and-to easily, incl. with symlinks to process same file multiple times with different parameters to multiple chunks/outputs (as per symlink name).

-Can generate a list of files to remove afterwards with `-r/--rm-list`, optionally checking compression factor to put destination file there instead of source, if it doesn't improve enough on resulting file size.
+- Can generate a list of files to remove afterwards with `-r/--rm-list`, optionally checking compression factor to put destination file there instead of source, if it doesn't improve enough on resulting file size.

-Idea here is to avoid storing placebo-quality media in bad old codecs when 720p30/2c96k with av1/opus is good enough, and anything beyond that tends to be a massive waste of space.
+    E.g. `--rm-list conv.txt:0.7` to then `while read p; do rm -f "$p"; done < conv.txt` after script's done with mass-conversion to only keep what was worth compressing -
+    <70% resulting size in this example, though high-def crap often slims down to 10-20%.

+    `-R/--rm-list-regen` can generate such list later, from converted src/dst files, and keep appending new ones there.

+It's basically how I use ffmpeg for video format/codec conversion, to store files long-term, to drop into some to-watch-later dump, or just to be able to play on an old laptop without too much fan noise.

+[toogg] next to it is a similar script for audio files.

 <a name=hdr-totty></a>
 ##### [totty](desktop/media/totty)